 Adelaide Airport might not be the best airport in the world.

-If it isn't, I hope our travel arrangements fluke us into some of the ones that are better.
+If it isn't, I hope our travel arrangements fluke us into some of the better ones.

 Spacious with high ceilings and picture windows looking towards the Adelaide Hills, this one is everything that Coolangatta isn't.